neilpradhan/Data_analytics_projects_using_Python/README.md

 # Data_analytics_projects_using_Python
 Collection of my data analytics projects using Python code

-My projects are presented in the following order:
+My projects are presented as follows:

 1. Thanks giving diner analysis in USA